tvdboom/ATOM/docs_sources/dependencies.md

 # Packages
 ----------

 ATOM is built on top of several existing Python libraries.
 The required packages are necessary for it's correct functioning.
-Additionally, you can install some optional packages needed for specific methods or to use machine learning models not provided by sklearn.
+Additionally, you can install some optional packages to use machine learning estimators not provided by sklearn.

-**Required**
+### Required

 * **[numpy](https://numpy.org/)** (>=1.17.2)
 * **[scipy](https://www.scipy.org/)** (>=1.4.1)